Try these halloumi cheese recipes for dishes you won’t forget!

 It’s slightly salty, holds its shape beautifully, and is high in protein and calcium.

-Though it may not be vegan, it does make a terrific vegetarian meat alternative.
+And while it may not be vegan, it does make a terrific vegetarian meat alternative.

 Let’s get to it!